 visiting the Chinchilla Historical Museum which houses old buildings and replica buildings, a display of petrified wood and a comprehensive outline of Chinchilla’s cypress pine timber heritage among other historical memorabilia.

 Chinchilla Weir on the Condamine River is a great venue for water sports, fishing of course and a delightful picnic setting.
-Archers Crossing is another recreational area situated about 24 km south east of Chinchilla on the banks of the Condamine River also where bush camping, boating and
+Archers Crossing is another recreational area situated about 24 km south east of Chinchilla on the banks of the Condamine River also where bush camping, boating and picnics are popular.

 The Australian Watermelon Capital